 Protein.
 I hate to break my buddha bowl down into macronutrient terms but this component of my buddha bowl is usually a higher-in-protein item like hummus, baked tofu or tempeh, bean burgers, falafel, cooked beans, lentils or edamame.
 This component is probably the most versatile and is where I incorporate more flavor!

 Sauce.
 Sauce is everything!
 It’s the secret sauce to an amazing bowl!
 Tahini Dill, Almond Citrus, Cashew Caesar are options I use often.
-But you can also just use a drizzle of tamari (or soy sauce), hot sauce, or, like I did for this bowl, a creamy hummus!
+But you can also just use a drizzle of tamari (or soy sauce), hot sauce, or, like I did for this bowl, a creamy oil-free hummus!
 I like to have at least one savoury sauce in my fridge at all times.
 This Almond Citrus Sauce is amazing!

 Extras.
 Extras for your buddha bowl include nuts, seeds, seaweed, sprouts, fresh herbs, sauerkraut, kimchi, or other fermented goodies.
 I like to add these if they’re already in my fridge.
 They’re fun, but not essential!